YaoGroup/DIFFICE_jax/paper.md

 residual-based resampling scheme is embedded in the `pinnIceShelf` package as a default training setting.

-Fifth, large ice shelves, such as Ross, contains local structural provinces，causing the physical quantities there with dense local variations.
-These local variation are difficult to be captured by one single neural network due to the spectral biases of networks [@rahaman2019spectral].
-To ensure the PINNs to capture the spatial variation of viscosity, The `pinnIceShelf` package adopts the approach of extended physics-informed neural networks (XPINNs) [@jagtap2020extended] for studying large ice shelves, which separates the training domains into several sub-regions and arrange different networks for them.
-In this approach, each network is trained to learn a specified small sub-region of the large ice shelf, allowing it to capture the local variation with high precision.
-We note that XPINNs require extra pre-processing of the observational data and extra contraint or penalty terms in the cost function to guarantee the sucess of training.
-Detailed requirements are documented in the `XPINNs` subfolder under the Github repository.
+Fifth, large ice shelves, such as Ross, contain local structural provinces where physical quantities often have dense local variations.
+These local variations are difficult to capture with a single neural network due to the spectral biases of networks [@rahaman2019spectral].
+To address this challenge and ensure that PINNs capture those spatial variation precisely, the pinnIceShelf package adopts the approach of extended physics-informed neural networks (XPINNs) [@jagtap2020extended] for studying large ice shelves.
+This method divides the training domains into several sub-regions, with different networks assigned to each.
+In this approach, each network is trained to learn a specific sub-region of the large ice shelf, allowing it to capture local variations with high precision.
+We note that XPINNs require extra pre-processing of the observational data and additional constraints or penalty terms in the cost function to ensure successful training.
+Detailed requirements are documented in the `XPINNs` subfolder in the GitHub repository.

-Sixth, prior studies showed that the inference of isotropic viscosity of ice shelves could be over-constraint by the remote-sensing data and the isotropic SSA equations, causing the inverse problem to be ill-posed and have no viable solution.
-A reason that was found to justify the over-constraint issue is that ice-shelf viscosity is in fact anisotropic.
-The `pinnIceShelf` repository provides a closed algorithm with well-posed settings for inferring anisotropic viscosity.
-The derviation of the anisotropic SSA equations with the associated boundary conditions, and the additional loss terms in the cost functions for the well-posedness of the inversion are detailedly described in the `Anisotropic` subfolder under the Github repository.
+Sixth, prior studies have shown that inferring the isotropic viscosity of ice shelves can be over-constrained by remote-sensing data and the isotropic SSA equations, leading to an ill-posed inverse problem with no viable solution.
+One reason for this over-constraint issue is that ice-shelf viscosity is actually anisotropic.
+The `pinnIceShelf` package provides a comprehensive algorithm with well-posed settings for inferring anisotropic viscosity.
+The derivation of the anisotropic SSA equations, associated boundary conditions, and the additional loss terms in the cost functions to ensure the well-posedness of the inversion are described in detail in the `Anisotropic` subfolder in the GitHub repository.

 The combination of the above six features ensure PINNs to be a reliable tools for inferring ice viscosity.
 Besides ease of use as mentioned above, PINNs